Prayer and pretending are tools of self-hypnosis. See how it contributes to a culture of hate and ignorance and what you can do to reverse this trend.

 A cult of self-appointed “chosen ones: underlies the fracturing of culture in the modern world.
 It spawns the war between Christians and Muslims.
 One side thinks the Muslims are unbelievers, and the other side thinks the Christians are infidels.
 Thus, they can kill each other with their imaginary friend’s approval.

 We assert this philosophy is errant.
 We disagree with the view.
 Just because you do not experience something directly does not mean it doesn’t exist.
-We assert that everything in physical reality exists whether you are there to experience it or not.
-This includes all people, regardless of their race, social, or economic status.
+We argue that everything in physical reality exists whether you are there to experience it or not, including all people, regardless of race, social, or economic status.
 They are real and tangible, not just figments of imagination.
 We would hope that most people would agree that the phenomenologist’s view of reality is incorrect.

 A Culture of Hate and Ignorance

 They use the argument against their philosophy to prove their imaginary friend exits.
-The argument is this if things can exist outside of my direct experience, so can God.
+The assertion is if things can exist outside of my direct experience, so can God.
 Unfortunately, this doesn’t hold up to logic.
 We can prove other things exist outside of our physical sphere using physical evidence.
 But, the lack of evidence for Gods is not proof of their existence.
+There are three ways to approach the subject of God; faith, experience, and reason.
+Some people choose one, and many use all three.

 “Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. McAfee